junger8/freshspring/README.md

-# freshspring
+# FreshSpring
-This is a freshspring app
+This is a simple sample application using Spring MVC 4 to retrieve content and display on a webpage.